Skip to content

 Gateway API

 The Gateway tab is where you manage cluster traffic entry points in Edka.
 Envoy Gateway is the primary controller for public exposure and wildcard domain routing.
-Legacy ingress controllers such as ingress-nginx can still be used when you need compatibility with existing manifests.
+MetalLB adds private VIP-backed Gateway classes on the cluster private subnet, and the Cloudflare connector advertises that subnet through Cloudflare Zero Trust so WARP users can reach those private endpoints.
+The deprecated ingress-nginx controller still runs for existing installs, but new workloads should use Gateway API.

 With the Tailscale operator installed, you can create dedicated Envoy Gateway classes to expose your traffic privately into your tailnet.